 Our approach to governance

 Corporate Governance is key to the Group’s strategy and continues to be a priority in the short-, medium- and long- term.
-NEPI Rockcastle is actively monitoring its compliance with King IV Report on Corporate Governance in South Africa and voluntarily implements selected principles recommended in the UK and Dutch codes.
-The register with the applicable King IV principles, filled in based on the ‘apply and explain’ approach is updated annually.
+NEPI Rockcastle is actively monitoring its compliance with King IV Report on Corporate Governance in South Africa and with the Dutch Corporate Governance Code.
+The registers with the applicable King IV and Dutch principles and details on Group compliance with these principles, are updated annually and posted below.